What is a zoetrope?

 In module 2, we make a zoetrope.

-In module 3, participants draw or model their animation on a disc, such as cork or vinyl, and bring it to life using strobe lights to showcase the animation in motion.
+In module 3, participants draw or model their animation on a disc of paper, cardboard or vinyl and bring it to life using strobe lights to show the animation in motion.

 In module 4, we work on presenting the animations with music and sounds and produce a short animated film.